A phenomenological model of QCD monopole hadron interactions: Linear sigma model coupled with monopole

 with $B^a_{\mu\nu}=\partial_{\mu}B^a_{\nu}-\partial_{\nu}B^a_{\mu}$ and $\mu^2,\lambda'>0$, where we have denoted three types of the monopoles $\Phi_i$ and two types of dual gauge fields $B_{\mu}^a$ ( $a=3,8$ ); $D_{\mu}^i\equiv \partial_{\mu}-ig'_m\epsilon_i^a B_{\mu}^a$ with root vectors $\vec{\epsilon}_i$ of SU(3) and $g'_m=4\pi/g$.
 There are dual gauge symmetry such that $B^a_{\mu}\to B^a_{\mu}+\partial_{\mu}\Lambda^a$ and $\Phi_i\to \Phi_i\exp(ig'_m\epsilon^a_i\Lambda^a)$.
 The gauge symmetry is dual one to the Maximal Abelian gauge symmetry of SU(3), which is the remaining gauge symmetry after taking a Maximal Abelian gauge\cite{maximal} in color SU(3) gauge theory.

-The linear sigma model is a chiral SU(2)$_V\times$ SU(2)$_A$ symmetric model of hadrons ( pion and sigma ).
+The linear sigma model is a chiral SU$_V$(2)$\times$ SU$_A$(2) symmetric model of hadrons ( pion and sigma ).
 The parameter $m^2$ is taken to be negative in the standard sigma model.
 But in our model it is taken to be positive.
-Thus, there does not occur spontaneous chiral symmetry breaking.
-According to an interaction between the monopoles $\Phi_i$ and sigma meson $\sigma$ described below, the condensation $\langle \sigma \rangle\neq 0 $ of the sigma field $\sigma$ takes place only when the monopole condensation $\langle \Phi \rangle \neq 0$ arises. ( We take $\mu^2$ to be positive for the monopole condensation to arise. ) That is, the confinement ( monopole condensation ) and the chiral symmetry breaking ( chiral condensation ) simultaneously occur.
-As explained above, when quarks collide with monopoles, their chiralities are not conserved.
-Such a situation may be described by a Lagrangian $g'|\Phi|^2\bar{q}q$.
+Thus, spontaneous chiral symmetry breaking does not take place.
+There is no condensation of the sigma field $\sigma$ without monopole sigma interaction.
+When we introduce an interaction between the monopoles $\Phi_i$ and sigma meson $\sigma$, the condensation $\langle \sigma \rangle\neq 0 $ of the sigma field $\sigma$ takes place.
+In particular, it does only when the monopole condensation $\langle \Phi \rangle \neq 0$ arises.
+That is, the confinement ( monopole condensation ) and the chiral symmetry breaking ( chiral condensation ) simultaneously occur.
+Here we make a comment that it is still unclear why the monopoles condense, although we clarify why the chiral condensate appears.

+As explained above, when quarks collide with monopoles, their chiralities are not conserved owing to the chiral non conserved boundary condition at the location of the monopole.
+The collisions is effectively described by a Lagrangian $-g'|\Phi|^2\bar{q}q$.
 Thus, it is natural to take an interaction between the monopoles $\Phi_i$ and the sigma meson $\sigma$ in the following,

 where the dimensional parameter $h$ describes strength of the coupling.